 Sec.
-2. Application for special permission to attend parties or entertainments not on the College Calendar and lasting later than the aforesaid closing hours, must be made to the Council at least one day before the occasion, in order to give the Council opportunity to grant or reject the permission, as is advisable.
+2. Application for special permission to attend parties or entertainments not on the College Calendar and lasting later than the aforesaid closing hours, must be made to the Council as far in advance as possible of the occasion in order to give the Council opportunity to grant or reject the permission, as is advisable.

 Sec.
-3. Application for special permission shall be made in the form of a petition signed by the applicant, delivered to the president of the organization at least one day before the occasion will occur.
-In order to grant permission, the petition must be signed by at least flive voting members of the Council.
+3. Application for special permission shall be made in the form of a petition signed by the applicant, delivered to the president of the organization.
+In order to grant permission, the petition must be signed by at least five voting members of the Council.